TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

-# Lab 4.04 - Daily Schedule
+# Lab 4.04 - Shopping List

 ## Part 1
 The goal of this lab is to practice using and accessing items from lists of lists.